microsoft/pxt-arcade/docs/courses/csintro/tilemap/extensions.md

 1. Either start with the code from example #1, or add a tilemap to task #1
 2. Add the ``||corgi:make camera follow myCorg left and right||`` block, so that the camera will follow the corgi while it moves across the tile map
 3. Open the tile map in the image editor, and add a red wall that is 3 tiles tall in the middle of the map.
-Make sure to set that tile to have a sprite and to be a wall
+4. Set the red tile to be a wall, and give it a unique image

 ## Goals, Puzzles, and Hazards

 Just having a single wall in your game does not make for a particularly challenging or fun experience; you need a bit more to make a game someone will actually want to try and play.
 To do so, we will introduce three things to the platformer:

-1. an end goal for the player to try and get to
+1. An end goal for the player to try and get to
-2. walls that form a small puzzle to get through
+2. Walls that form a small puzzle to get through
-3. hazards that will add a possibility of failure to the game
+3. Hazards that will add a possibility of failure to the game

 ## Student Task #3: Creating an interesting level